ToxicOtter/CO-KOALA-EXECUTAVEL/README.txt

 This game consists in kill the enemy koala using koalas as weapons.
 Your main bullet have a quick load, the second delays some seconds to load, although, it causes poison damage.
 To change the bullet you can click on your chosen or change it using 1 and 2 keywords.

+Thank you for play!
+For suggestions contact: luan.lima.lopes16@gmail.com